-^g Historical incidence for 2-year dermal studies: 0/250; all routes: 2/1,198 ($0.2\% \pm 0.6\%$), range 0%-2% spindle cells, numerous blood vessels, and ectatic endometrial glands (Plate 4).
-Stromal sarcomas were distinguished from stromal polyps by marked cellular pleomorphism.
+^g Historical incidence for 2-year dermal studies: 0/250; all routes: 2/1,198 ($0.2\% \pm 0.6\%$), range 0%-2%

-^h Historical incidence for 2-year dermal studies: 5/250 (2.0% ± 2.5%), range 0%-6%; all routes: 26/1,198 (2.2% ± 2.2%), range 0%-8% melanocyte hyperplasia, and chronic inflammation were significantly increased in core study males and females administered 3.0 mg/kg; the incidences of epidermal hyperplasia in 1.0 mg/kg females and chronic inflammation in consisted of a slight increase in the number of cell layers of the epidermis.
-Melanocyte hyperplasia was characterized by rare-to-multiple aggregates of cells containing dark brown granules of pigment, which were typically found in the superficial dermis.
+^h Historical incidence for 2-year dermal studies: $5/250 (2.0\% \pm 2.5\%)$, range 0%-6%; all routes: $26/1,198 (2.2\% \pm 2.2\%)$, range 0%-8%

+Skin (Site of Application): Compared to the vehicle control incidences, the incidences of epidermal hyperplasia, melanocyte hyperplasia, and chronic inflammation were significantly increased in core study males and females administered 3.0 mg/kg; the incidences of epidermal hyperplasia in 1.0 mg/kg females and chronic inflammation in 1.0 mg/kg males were also significantly increased (Tables 15, C3, and D4).
+Microscopically, epidermal hyperplasia consisted of a slight increase in the number of cell layers of the epidermis.
+Melanocyte hyperplasia was characterized by aggregates of cells containing dark brown granules of pigment, which were typically found in the superficial dermis.
 Chronic inflammation was characterized predominantly by mononuclear cells, with occasional neutrophils in the dermis.
 Acute inflammation, which was much less common than chronic inflammation, consisted mainly of neutrophils with fewer macrophages and lymphocytes in the dermis and epidermis adjacent to an eroded or ulcerated surface epithelium.
 Degenerate neutrophils, cell debris and necrotic epidermal cells, and proteinaceous fluid frequently formed a crust overlying the eroded or ulcerated epidermis.
 Interim evaluations of the proliferative skin effects of dermal exposure to trimethylolpropane triacrylate were conducted during weeks 2 and 13 and month 12 (Tables C3 and D4).
 Histopathologic evaluation of the skin from the site of application identified slight treatment-related increases in the incidences of hyperplasia and inflammation or chronic active inflammation at all three time points in both sexes.
 Additionally, there were treatment-related increases in the incidences of sebaceous gland hyperplasia at the 13-week time point in both sexes.
 The dosed mice had up to five layers of epidermal cells (vehicle control mice had one to two layers).
-Sebaceous gland hyperplasia was characterized by a slight increase in the size of the sebaceous glands relative to controls.
+Sebaceous gland hyperplasia was characterized by a slight increase in the size of the sebaceous glands relative to the vehicle controls.
 The inflammation consisted of infiltrates of predominantly lymphocytes, with occasional macrophages, and the chronic active inflammation was characterized by infiltrates of predominantly macrophages with fewer neutrophils.
-The inflammatory cells were scattered throughout the dermis, multifocally in minimal inflammation, and more diffusely in mild and moderate inflammation.
-At all three time points, these changes were considered to be minor, but the increases in the incidences of these lesions were clearly dose related.
+The inflammatory